bmaluijb/BuildingCloudNativeSolutions/README.md

 Hi!

 Welcome to the GitHub repository of the nationalcookies application.
-This app is the demo app for the Pluralsight course [Microsoft Azure Developer: Implementing Azure Cache](https://app.pluralsight.com/library/courses/microsoft-azure-cache-implementing/).
+This app is the demo app for the Pluralsight course [Building Cloud-Native Solutions for Azure with Visual Studio](https://app.pluralsight.com/library/courses/microsoft-azure-cache-implementing/).

 You can download a copy of the code and follow along in the course.